horaklukas/modeler/README.md

 #### Table dialog
 * Column's length attribute
 * Column's auto increment option
+* Fix creating of tables with same names
 * <s>fix lost of unsaved columns change when new column row is added</s>
 * <s>fix allow confirm if table name not filled</s>
 * <s>make columns creted by relation not deletable and editable (only name can